A Personal Journey to help the Dogs in Peru

 But at the end of the day, dog shelters are trying to solve a never-ending problem.
 The mission of any charity is for the problem they are trying to solve to no longer exist.
 The end goal for any dog charity in Cusco must be no more dogs suffering and no need for rescue shelters to exist.

-The biggest factor in reducing the suffering of dogs must be sterilisation.
+The biggest factor in reducing the suffering of dogs must be neutering.
 This, along with local education, is the most effective way to help the animals.

 “PAWS has the vision not only to support existing shelters.
-But also to reduce the problem in the long-term through an ongoing sterilisation programme.”
+But also to reduce the problem in the long-term through an ongoing neutering programme.”